 Also, in case the employee is going to drive a commercial car, it is upon the company to ensure that the employee has a renewed commercial driver`s license.
 Further, it is the company`s responsibility to check the past driving records of the drivers they employ and, at the same time, perform periodic drug tests on them to ensure their safety on the road.
 Now, if by any chance any of the above conditions is not met, then you`re eligible enough to file a lawsuit against the company and sue it for negligence.

-Negligent supervision can also hold the employer responsible for a commercial truck accident.
+Negligent supervision can also hold the employer responsible for a commercial truck accident in Plymouth, MA.
 To begin with, every trucking company must have well-defined safety policies in place, and should also try to ensure that every truck driver they employ complies with the stipulated safety laws.
 In other words, if the company has employed drivers, it is upon it to ensure that each and every driver follows the logging requirements as set by the federal or the state laws, and that the cargo in transit is properly weighed before it`s loaded on any of its trucks.
 Needless to say, if the company failed in any way to check and ensure that the employee was showing reasonable amount of care and skill while performing the assigned job, then the company is liable for negligence.

 Vicarious liability does not focus on the negligence side of the trucking company in case a commercial truck accident occurs.
 But rather, it takes the actions of the employee as the directive act of the company.
 This means that the employer or the company in question is considered as the principle,’ and when the principle orders the employee to perform a given task, the action that follows the order is just the `principle` in acting.
 With that in mind, if the commercial truck driver accident happened when the driver was in the verge of performing the duties he or she was signed, then everything he did–within the scope of his duty–is considered to be the liability of the owner.